On the stochastic behaviour of optional processes up to random times: Random times and randomised stopping times

-We now turn to the topic discussed in the introductory section: as long as distributional properties of optional processes on $\basis$ up to a random time are concerned, one can pass from the original random time $\rho$ and probability $\prob$ to a randomized stopping time $\psi$ on $\basisq$, where $\qprob$ is the probability of Assumption \ref{ass: existence of prob}.
+We now turn to the topic discussed in the \hyperref[sec1]{Introduction}: as long as distributional properties of optional processes on $(\Omega, \bF)$ up to a random time are concerned, one can pass from the original random time $\rho$ and probability $\prob$ to a randomised stopping time $\psi$ on $(\Omega, \bF, \qprob)$, where $\qprob$ is the probability of Assumption~\ref{ass: existence of prob}.

-\begin{thm} Let $\rho$ be a random time on $\basispwf$ with associated canonical pair $(K, L)$.
-Under the validity of Assumption \ref{ass: existence of prob}, let $\qprob$ the probability that appears there.
+\begin{thmm} Let $\rho$ be a random time on $(\Omega, \F, \bF, \prob)$ with associated canonical pair $(K, L)$.
+Under the validity of Assumption~\ref{ass: existence of prob}, let $\qprob$ the probability that appears there.
 Define